williamalu/stock_sentiment/README.md

 # stock_sentiment

-**The GitHub repository for a stock sentiment analyzer and data visualizer.**
+#The GitHub repository for a stock sentiment analyzer and data visualizer.

-authors: William Lu and Kevin Crispie
+**authors: William Lu and Kevin Crispie**

 **Obtaining necessary packages:**

 This data visualizer uses bokeh.
 Install Bokeh by following the directions on Bokeh's website here: http://bokeh.pydata.org/en/latest/docs/installation.html

-In order to run the visualizer, ystockquote must also be downloaded.
+In order to run the visualizer, the module ystockquote must also be downloaded.
 It can be downloaded using the terminal as the following:

 $ pip install ystockquote

+Further directions can be found here: https://pypi.python.org/pypi/ystockquote

 It is possible that ystockquote must be modified in order to get the code to run.
 It is line 165, and must be modified to: